fernando-duarte/econ1500-china-game/MODULARIZATION-PLAN.md

-# Modularization Plan for Unified Server
+# Modularization Plan for Server

-This document outlines a plan to refactor the unified-server.js file into a more modular structure to improve maintainability.
+This document outlines a plan to refactor the server.js file into a more modular structure to improve maintainability.

 ## Proposed Directory Structure